LeanMeanDeanMachine/LeanMeanDeanMachine/README.md

 - 👋 Hi, I’m @LeanMeanDeanMachine
 - 👀 I’m interested in ...
-Comtinuous Improvement and Automation
+Continuous Improvement and Automation
 - 🌱 I’m currently learning ...
-SQL and Backend Software Development at Promineo Tech
+Java and MySQL and Backend Software Development at Promineo Tech
 - 📫 How to reach me ...
 I'm not ready for a committed coding relationship.
 Yet.

 <!---